(Credit: Mathematical Institute)

 - Or any other equivalent (see details of international qualifications)

-Candidates are expected to have Mathematics to A-level (A* grade), Advanced Higher (A grade), or Higher Level in the IB (score 7) or another equivalent.
+Candidates are expected to have Mathematics to A-level (A* grade), Advanced Higher (A grade), Higher Level in the IB (score 7) or another equivalent.
 Further Mathematics is highly recommended.

 All candidates must also take the Mathematics Admissions Test (MAT) as part of their application.
 Please see how to apply for further details.